A Four-Part Series

 By W.K.
 “Jake” Wehrell

 You will NEVER have read a book like this!
-I GUESS I JUST WASN’T THINKING is a riveting, action-packed (though personally and embarrassingly gender-centric) four-part saga, written as if it were a first-person memoir.
-You will be at Roger Yahnke’s side in five continents while he struggles to accomplish (or even survive) a diverse assortment of challenges; from Bangkok to Madrid, in the jungle and in the desert; in the cockpit and in the bedroom.
-While primarily aviation-oriented, you’ll have your fill of questionable exploits on terra firma.
-Above all it is a compelling tale of one man’s battle with a personal shortcoming; an honest and revealing account of his uniquely driven life.
-His head-shaking array of adult activities include a proud beginning as a Marine Corps carrier-based pilot, being hired by the CIA, flying covert missions for foreign entities, as well as other improvident deeds; resulting in him appearing in TV documentaries, having his photo in weekly newsmagazines, and residences worldwide; including everything from a bougainvillea-draped cottage on the French Riviera to a bamboo cage in Laos.
+I GUESS I JUST WASN’T THINKING is a compelling tale of one man’s battle with a personal shortcoming; an honest and revealing account of a uniquely driven life.
+His head-shaking array of adult activities include a proud beginning as a Marine Corps carrier-based pilot, being hired by the CIA, and later flying covert missions for shadowy figures and foreign governments.
+These often ill-advised activities result in him appearing in TV documentaries, his photo in weekly news magazines, and residences worldwide; including everything from a bougainvillea-draped cottage on the French Riviera to a bamboo cage in Laos.

-This work is dedicated to my (numinously conceived) four savvy kids,
+This work is dedicated to my (numinously conceived) savvy kids,

 who in spite of my flagrant and prolonged absences